Sportklub

 Peter Pacult

-returned in the coach's seat in 2006, prior to taking Rapid to the championship
+returned to the trainers role in 2006, before taking Rapid to the championship

 in 2007-08 with the strike force of Steffen Hofmann and Erwin Hoffer doing the